Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     ![The Completing Migration notification explains that the operation is in progress.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image355.png "Completing Migration notification")

-9. Wait for this process finish prior to continuing
+9. Wait for this process to finish prior to continuing

     ![In the Recovery group blade, OnPremVM is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image356.png "Recovery group blade")

-10. Once the Migration is completed, you can move over to the **BCDRIaaSecondarySite** Resource group and locate and select the **OnPremVM**.
+10. Once the Migration is completed, you can move over to the **BCDRIaaSSecondarySite** Resource group and locate and select the **OnPremVM**.

     ![In the Resource group blade OnPremVM is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image357.png "Resource group blade")